 There is a national shortage of doctors, particularly GPs, and although the ideal scenario would be to have the capacity to offer all patients an appointment with the doctor of their choice at the time of their choice, this will never be achievable in the current state of the NHS.

 As doctors, our overriding concern is that those cases most in need of our attention are seen as soon as possible with less medically urgent (not urgent in terms of convenience!) problems waiting to a later time.

 Please remember that it is not always necessary to see a GP.
-A Practice Nurse or a Health Care Assistant, or another service such as an Optician or Community Pharmacy, may be more appropriate and for this reason our receptionists have been trained to cover a more diverse role as Care Navigators.
-This is a role that is being introduced in ALL practices across Heywood, Middleton and Rochdale.
+A Practice Nurse or a Health Care Assistant, or another service such as an Optician or Community Pharmacy, may be more appropriate and for this reason, receptionists have been trained to cover a more diverse role as Care Navigators in ALL practices across Heywood, Middleton and Rochdale.

 The purpose of this role is to shorten the time it takes to connect patients with the most appropriate person to meet their needs.
 The receptionists have a number of alternative types of appointments available to them, and they need to offer you the most appropriate appointment to deal with your problem.
 The most appropriate appointment may be with your GP in surgery or via telephone, or perhaps with another member of the practice team.

 To help you make the appointment, the care navigator will need to know a little about why you need an appointment and so will ask you some very brief questions about your symptoms and why you feel you need an appointment.
 This is entirely confidential, and although you do not have to answer them, we would ask that you do so to enable to help you in the best way possible.

 If you are given an appointment for an initial telephone discussion with the doctor, they will assess your needs and urgency.
 If they decide you need to be seen for examination, they will give you an appointment for this.
 Some of these appointments are available online.
 Click here to book one.
 Please refer to our privacy notice below when using this service.